 Implementing Egress in an Aviatrix-Managed Network

-The Aviatrix Distributed Cloud Firewall Egress solution offers a comprehensive approach to securing egress traffic to the internet in cloud environments.
+The Aviatrix Distributed Cloud Firewall (DCF) Egress solution offers a comprehensive approach to securing egress traffic to the internet in cloud environments.
 This solution is designed to enhance visibility, enforce centralized policies, and optimize traffic for performance and cost efficiency.
 It addresses the growing complexity of managing security across multi-cloud environments by operating within individual VPCs or VNets.
 By inspecting and enforcing security rules directly in the cloud network where the traffic originates, this approach ensures that all traffic is inspected before it leaves the cloud network, providing real-time visibility and policy enforcement at the spoke level.

 Distributed Cloud Firewall (DCF) is the recommended method for configuring egress.
 If you want to implement egress this way, you must first enable SNAT on the egress Spoke gateways and create DCF policies that use WebGroups.